 You either love Brussels sprouts or you hate them, right?
 Have you actually ever tasted properly prepared Brussels sprouts?
-I have to admit, these Roasted Brussels Sprouts and Squash with Dried Cranberries are pretty darn good!
-Of course roasting vegetables always makes them taste better, and anything would taste better than boiled Brussels sprouts!!
+Roasting vegetables always makes them taste better, and anything would taste better than boiled Brussels sprouts!!

 How to make Roasted Brussels Sprouts and Squash with Dried Cranberries:

 Spread vegetables out on a rimmed baking sheet.

 Drizzle with oil, season with salt, pepper, thyme leaves, and chili powder.
 Toss to coat.

 Roast for 15 minutes, flip the vegetables over with a spatula and continue roasting for an additional 15 to 20 minutes, until the edges are slightly browned and the squash is tender.
 Remove from oven and place on serving platter.

 Sprinkle pomegranate seeds over the top and drizzle with balsamic glaze if desired.